openstack-k8s-operators/dataplane-operator/docs/openstack_dataplanenode.md

 #### NodeSection

+NodeSection is a specification of the node attributes

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |